tojatos/dotfiles/mac/readme.md

    - Creates ~/.ssh directory with proper permissions
    - Generates an ED25519 SSH key if it doesn't exist
    - Configures SSH to use the correct key for GitHub
+7. Installs Fish shell and sets it as the default shell:
+   - Configures aliases and functions
+   - Sets up the proper config directory structure

 # Bitwarden
 TouchID integration source: https://bitwarden.com/help/biometrics/#tab-browser-extension-2vCWb5iFg4OqKS0B2xXpqW